deusExMac/TwitterSearch/README.md

 - ``encryptionKeyFile``: Path to the local file containing the secret-key required to decrypt the encrypted bearer tokens.
 This file should never be shared.
 For more information on this file see the [TwitterAPI section of the configuration file](#section-twitterapi)

-Follow the instructions in the next sections on how to configure the above settings, depending on whether bearer tokens should be encrypted or not. **Please not that if you don't set the above settings properly, requests to API endpoints may result in errors.**
+Depending on whether bearer tokens should be encrypted or not, follow the instructions to properly set the values for the above parameters in the configuration file used by TwitterSearch. **Please note that if you don't set the above settings properly, requests to API endpoints may result in errors.**

-If you would like to store the bearer tokens in the configuration file as plain text, follow these instructions to configure properly the necessary settings:
+Α) If you would like to store the bearer tokens in the configuration file as plain text, follow these instructions to configure properly the necessary settings:

 - If you have a valid essential token, set the value of setting ``essentialBearer`` to the value of the essential token you got from your Twitter developer account and the value of setting ``targetArchive`` to ‘recent’ .
 This means that all requests will be directed to the recent archive.
 Set the value of ``bearerEncrypted`` to false.
 Setting ``encryptionKeyFile`` is not relevant in this situation. **This is the minimum settings that need to have proper values in order for TwitterSearch to work correctly.**
 - If you have a valid academic token, set the value of setting ``academicBearer`` to the value of the academic token you have and the value of setting ``targetArchive`` to ‘historic’.
 Set the value of ``bearerEncrypted`` to false.
 Setting ``encryptionKeyFile`` is not relevant in this situation.